-Chamberlain College of Nursing is pleased to announce new part time teaching opportunities in Anatomy & Physiology at our campus in Houston.
+Chamberlain College of Nursing is pleased to announce new part-time teaching opportunities in Anatomy & Physiology at our campuses in Houston and/or Pearland.
 Join us as we educate and empower extraordinary healthcare professionals who transform healthcare worldwide!

 Opportunity at a Glance:

-This course is the first in a four-course sequence in which human anatomy and physiology are studied using a body systems approach.
+This is a four-course sequence in which human anatomy and physiology are studied using a body systems approach.
 Coursework emphasizes interrelationships between form and function at the gross and microscopic levels of organization.
-Topics include basic anatomical and directional terminology, muscle tissues, fundamental concepts and principles of cell biology, history and the integumentary and skeletal systems.

 This introduction to general, organic and biological chemistry includes topics such as chemical nomenclature, structures, equations, calculations and solutions.
 In addition, the chemical structure and function of biological macromolecules are surveyed.
 Lab exercises relate to topics discussed.